piciaxel/testing-mine/README.md

 question or criterion has been resolved and an outcome has been reached.
 *Verify accuracy and check if it is possible to make it smaller.
 ```
-Notes
+Notes:
-1: A algorithmic decision tree can have loops.
+1. A algorithmic decision tree can have loops.
 Make sure all loops can end.
-2: Try representing familiar algorithms as decision trees (helps understanding).
+2. Try representing familiar algorithms as decision trees (helps understanding).